 Are there any other alternatives?

-Refinancing may be an option that gives you some choices if rates are lower than you’re currently paying.
+You can learn more about Kansas City mortgage rates, to understand refinancing that gives you some choices if rates are lower than you’re currently paying.
 You could refinance into a longer-term mortgage that would reduce your monthly payment amount.
 Or even take some of the equity out of your home and use it to get through a challenging time.
 Be sure you talk to your financial advisor about these options.